Great Outdoors

 This hike is rated moderate.

 There are parts of the canyon wash which were damaged and moved about during tropical storm Hillary.
 Be prepared for rough terrain, rocks, but mostly sandy wash.
+The hike was re-scouted on March17 and is in the same condition.

 Meeting is at 7:50 am (for 8:00 departure) in the parking lot next to Carl's Jr, at the corner of N. Palm Canyon and Racquet Club in Palm Springs, enter on Racquet Club click here